Skip to content

 Terminal window

-pip install keycardai-mcp-fastmcp fastmcp httpx
+pip install keycardai-fastmcp fastmcp httpx

 Create a .env file: